|

 dirty little secret, just like your wife says.
 They called, they

-demanded money";
+demanded money"

-therefore, to help him out of his jam, Doris had been asked to embezzle
+- therefore, to help Dave out of his jam, Doris had

-the money for him; the identity of the blackmailer wasn't important:
+been asked to embezzle the money for him; the identity of the blackmailer

-"But we can't know who.
+wasn't important: "But we can't know who.
 We can't know what really happened.

 Because the more you look, the less you know.
 But the beauty of